ThomasCloarec/PlaNetShooter/README.md

 # PlaNetShooter
-PlaNetShooter is a platform game with server-based network multiplayer.
+PlaNetShooter is a platform shooter game with server-based network multiplayer.

 ## Installation
 The project is not finished yet.\